HanWenfang/syncless/README.txt

      os.popen.
 There is no support yet for more sophisticated mechanisms (such as the multiprocessing module).

+     There is an important limitation so far: waiting for a subprocess to exit (e.g. with os.wait and os.waitpid without WNOHANG) is a blocking
+     operation: all tasklets in the process would get blocked.

      Code examples:

        # See longer example in examples/demo_subprocess.py.